PayerPayment/Payer-PhpSdk/README.md

 # Payer Php SDK

 This composer package includes everything you need to get started with the integration to Payers secure payment services.
-Payer is supporting all popular payment methods such as card and mobile payment, invoice, installment, banking and much more.
+Payer is supporting all popular payment methods such as card and mobile payments, invoice, installment, banking and much more.

 For more information about our payment services, please visit [www.payer.se](https://www.payer.se).